deltaepsilon/jupiter/notes/GTD.md

 ## In Progress

-- [ ] Debug download startup.
-It's in a weird state right now.
 - [ ] Carefully test import completion.
-Make sure that the `nextPageToken` isn't deleted.
+It appears that the last page is getting downloaded in a loop.
+Load a few hundred images into the chris@christopheresplin.com library and see if you can download all of them cleanly.
 - [ ] Logo
 - [ ] Content: How to use Google Takeout
 - [ ] Content: Export options compared (Takeout, Metadata Fixer, Reddit links)